American Studies Courses 2019-2020

 In the increasingly polarized culture of the U.S., one American’s dream often seems to be another American’s nightmare.
 This course introduces key ideas in American culture (including the American Dream, American Exceptionalism, and American Identity), and examines current socio-political movements such as Black Lives Matter, #Me Too, and White Nationalism.
 2 lecture hours, 0.5 course.

 What defines being “American”?
-What unites Americans, and what divides them?
-How is the American identity constructed, how has it evolved, and how and why is it frequently contested?
-In this course, we will employ an interdisciplinary approach to explore the meaning(s) and definition(s) of American identity from multiple points of view, and within the context of the history, politics, regions, values, and culture of the United States.
+How is the American identity constructed, and how and why is it frequently contested?
+This course employs an interdisciplinary approach to explore the meaning(s) and definition(s) of American identity from multiple viewpoints, and within the context of US history, politics, regions, values, and culture.
+2 seminar hours, 0.5 course.